CYBER WEEK -70%

 How Does Pine Script Differ from Other Programming Languages?

 Pine Script is different from languages like Python, JavaScript, or C++ because it’s specifically designed for algorithmic trading and technical analysis.
+Pine script code is structured to handle trading logic, indicator creation, and backtesting directly within TradingView, making it distinct from general-purpose programming languages.
 Here are some key differences:

 1. Focus on Financial Markets: While general-purpose languages are flexible, Pine Script is specifically designed for financial markets.